 Application Sharing is displayed in the Content area, which contains an Application Sharing Action bar in the upper left corner.
-For Participants without the Application Sharing permission, the bar contains the Scale to Fit option only (see Scaling the Shared Content on the facing page).
+For Participants without the Application Sharing permission, the bar contains the Scale to Fit option only (see Scaling the Shared Content below).